-High Sustainability Risk Sector List
+Sustainability Sensitive Sector List

-CIMB maintain a list of sectors and subsectors which are deemed to be faced with high current or potential environmental and social risks.
-This list of high-risk sectors is reviewed periodically to ensure continued relevance.
+CIMB maintains a list of sectors and subsectors which are deemed to be faced with high current or potential environmental (including climate and nature) and social risks.
+This list of sustainability sensitive sectors is reviewed periodically to ensure continued relevance.